mejk/SciComp/README.md

 ## How to use the material for your own course or such

-Just clone the site.
+Just clone the site (as you see below, this is CC licensed).
 It is expected that you know how git and friends work.
-The lectrues are written as both markdown and Jupyter notebooks depending on the type of material.
+The lectures are written as both markdown and Jupyter notebooks depending on the type of material.
+Should be easy to modify and adjust.

+## Updates and contributions

+- This material is updated continously and new modules are added.
+- If you wish to contribute, just contact us!
+Contributions are very welcome.
+The one requirement is that all the material is original or Creative Commons licensed.
+- If you find typos or errors, let us know.

 ## How to make a copy